vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 To many, including myself until I actually looked into it, the concept of negative frequency seems almost... unreal.
 After all, when we measure a sinusoidal tone, we only see one line on the spectrum analyzer screen.
 But, we are looking at only half the story.

-To see the whole picture, we need to look at complex sinusoids.
+To see the whole picture, we need to look at a complex sinusoid.
 In its polar form, it is represented as,
 $$
 x(t) = e^{j2\pi f_0t} = e^{j\omega_0 t}
 $$